sjn/introducing-se/docs.md

 * Good: Claims that are foundational
 * Bad: Does “everyone” agree?
 * Ask if they want to explore with you!
-* Skip if the claim is a “safety net”!
+* Stop if the claim is a “safety net”!

 [comment]: # (!!!)